sgarridonunez/jnj-candidate-assignment/README.md

 python3 main.py --no-refresh-data
 ```

-This reuses `cbs_manufacturing_monthly.csv`, runs the data-quality checks, creates one benchmark chart, and saves the text outputs.
+This reuses `cbs_manufacturing_monthly.csv`, runs the data-quality checks, runs analysis, and saves the text outputs.

 Option 2: refresh the source data from CBS and rebuild everything